 How to Harvest Wild Asparagus

-The best case scenario would be to use a knife or clippers and cut the steam off right at or slightly below ground level.
+The best-case scenario would be to use a knife or clippers and cut the steam off right at or slightly below ground level.
 I had not planned on collecting, so didn’t have any equipment with me, so simply dug my fingers into the soil and snapped the spear off.

 Choose spears that have tight tops and are firm.
-Asparagus grows fast, about an inch a day, and as the individual stalk starts to age and stretch up, the little triangular leafs tips start to branch out and become ‘looser’.
+Asparagus grows fast, about an inch a day, and as the individual stalk starts to age and stretch up, the little triangular leaf’s tips start to branch out and become ‘looser’.
 You’ll want to avoid those!

 Asparagus crowns (that’s what the roots are called) will continue to produce spears for several weeks, so return often.
 But just like when growing asparagus in the garden, you want to leave several spears to grow up.
 Otherwise, you may weaken or even kill the plant.

 How to Prepare Wild Asparagus